PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/IntroIntoRegressionAndMachineLearning.md

 We're going to finish up our discussion of p-values by looking at how they can get it wrong, and what we can do to minimise those errors.
 Finally, we'll discuss Type 1 (when we think we've detected an effect, but there actually isn't one) and Type 2 (when there was an effect we didn't see) errors and introduce statistical power - which tells us the chance of detecting an effect if there is one.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/WWagtGT1zH4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## 1) Good and bad predictions
+We’re going to talk about why many predictions fail - specifically we’ll take a look at the 2008 financial crisis, the 2016 U.S. presidential election, and earthquake prediction in general.
+From inaccurate or just too little data to biased models and polling errors, knowing when and why we make inaccurate predictions can help us make better ones in the future.
+And even knowing what we can’t predict can help us make better decisions too.
+<iframe width="560" height="315" src="https://www.youtube.com/embed/5l60dMUhY5o" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+We're going to take a look at some of the times we've used statistics to gaze into our crystal ball, and actually got it right!
+We'll talk about how stores know what we want to buy (which can sometimes be a good thing), how baseball was changed forever when Paul DePodesta created a record-winning Oakland A's baseball team, and how statistics keeps us safe with the incredible strides we've made in weather forecasting.
+<iframe width="560" height="315" src="https://www.youtube.com/embed/uJFdLKkuYc4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## 2) Intro to machine learning